splunk/corona_virus/README.md

 ```
 ## Change Record

+### 07/22/20
+* Changes are now mostly daily updates to combined_jhu.csv and combined_jhu_us_daily.csv.
+Any major changes will be documented in the Change Record, but daily updates will not.

 ### 04/04/20
 * Updated combined_jhu.csv
 * Resolved issue with table on main app.
 Ended up cutting over to using my combined_jhu.csv which is a much easier format to work with.